 The following season, while still in Oamaru, he led New Zealand to their first Test victory – over West Indies in Auckland.
 That ended 26 winless and painful years, in which they played 44 Tests.
 What a moment for Kiwi cricket.
 Reid performed well on his first two England tours.
 He was 20 when chosen to tour as reserve wicketkeeper in 1949.

 But he scored nearly 1,500 runs and forced his way into the Test team, where he thrived.
 He scored another 1,500 on the tour of 1958.
-But Reid’s best performances were reserved for South Africa, in 1961-62. when John Reid led his side to two Test wins, hit seven tour centuries in nine innings, and scored more Test runs than any two of his colleagues.
+But Reid’s best performances were reserved for South Africa, in 1961-62.
+When John Reid led his side to two Test wins, hit seven tour centuries in nine innings, and scored more Test runs than any two of his colleagues.

-Thank God that John Reid was a New Zealander Sprinkled throughout that time there were some memorable Plunket Shield moments.
+Thank God that John Reid was a New Zealand Sprinkled throughout that time there were some memorable Plunket Shield moments.
 At a time when officials elsewhere in the world were pushing for “brighter cricket,” John Reid was a one-man sunbeam, with the best moment of all a stunning 296 for Wellington in 1962-63 – with 15 sixes, a world record until 1995.

-For 10 years he carried the weight of leading a sub-standard Test team.
+For 10 years he carried the weight of leading a substandard Test team.
 When he eventually retired, he had appeared in 58 of New Zealand’s 86 Tests and led them in 36.
 His acceptance without complaint of the burdens thrust upon him, his modesty, his courage, and his skill built the foundations that Richard Hadlee, Martin Crowe, Turner, and others were later to build on.

 In his 70s, has been for a while a respected international referee, John Reid lived quietly on the North Island.
 Does he ever wonder what he could have achieved at a different time or in a different place?
 The answer must be much more.
 But thank God for New Zealand cricket that John Reid was a New Zealander.